When this article matters

 I want to skip the prorated charge and upgrade at next renewal.
 Currently there's no built-in scheduled-upgrade.
 Workaround: wait until the renewal date, then upgrade — the prorated math is then zero (full period charged at the new tier).
 Or upgrade today and accept the small partial charge for the rest of the cycle.

 The prorated charge looks higher than I expected.
 Common reasons: (1) you're early in the period (more days to charge for at the new rate); (2) the new tier's rate is much higher than the old (Growth from Starter is a big jump); (3) you're on annual not monthly (the annual delta scales over many months).
-The confirmation screen always shows the exact figure pre-confirmation; if it persistently looks wrong, write to support.
+Check the line items in the Stripe billing portal; if it still looks wrong, write to support.

 I upgraded, used the higher tier, then downgraded.
 What about the partial charge I paid?
 You paid for what you used — the partial charge covered the days at the higher tier.
 The downgrade scheduled is for period-end; the days you've been at the higher tier so far are fully paid for.
 No refund expected or owed.